Geometric Interpretation of the Robustness of Taxicab Singular Value Decomposition of High-Dimensional Sparse Data: Introduction 1

-The contents of this paper are: In section 2, we present preliminaries on $l_{p}$- normed spaces for $p=1$ and 2; sections 3 and 4 discuss the Pythagorean Theorem and its Taxicab analogue; section 5 presents an example; section 6 presents three SVD decompostions; finally we conclude in section 7.
+The paper is structured as follows: Section 2 reviews $l_{p}$- normed spaces for $p=1,2$.
+Sections 3 and 4 contrast the Euclidean and Taxicab variations of the Pythagorean Theorem, and section 5 presents a numerical example.
+Section 6 introduces the three SVD variants and presents a numerical example of an extremely sparse dataset; section 7 develops a high-dimensional geometric interpretation of TSVD robustness.
+Finally, section 8 concludes the paper.